-Recommendation: We realize that the size of the City and its administration staff prohibit a complete and proper segregation of duties within its accounting functions.
-However, particularly as the City continues to adjust for recent and upcoming changes in personnel, the City should ensure that the duties of city personnel are adequately segregated.
-Furthermore, city personnel with cash receipting duties should typically not have significant recording duties.
-The City should consider decreasing the number of personnel who can perform certain duties (e.g. receipt/handle cash, record transactions in the system, prepare or review bank reconciliations).
-The City should consider establishing additional mitigating controls such as independent reviews of non-routine journal entries and bad debt adjustments.
+Recommendation: We realize that the size of the City and its administration staff may prohibit a complete and proper segregation of duties within its accounting functions.
+However, particularly as the City continues to adjust for recent changes in personnel, the City should ensure that the duties of city personnel are adequately segregated.
+City personnel with cash receipting duties should typically not have significant recording duties.
+The City should consider decreasing the number of personnel who can perform certain duties.
+For example, receipting/handling cash (including preparing and making deposits), recording transactions in the system (including making billing adjustments and write-offs), and preparing bank reconciliations.
+The City should consider establishing additional mitigating controls such as independent reviews of nonroutine journal entries and bad debt adjustments.
+The City should consider locking the cash drawer and the front desk and limit access.